An Update on Our Tiny Laundry Room Remodel:

 above the door!

 I can’t decide which part of this room is my favorite, but this project might be the winner!
 I knew I wanted a hanging rod, I just didn’t want to waste an entire wall dedicated to hanging clothes – we just couldn’t spare the space and have a rod take up the walkway.
 Every valet I found online was “over” the door – not ABOVE the door.
 So, Mr. Snazzy created this above-the-door industrial valet.
-More pictures to come – he may sell these in The Shop someday, too!
-If we hang the clothes IN the doorway, it will force us to put them away immediately (in theory!) 😉 All part of the design.

 New Washing Machine, delivered!